gemforce-team/gemforce/README.md

   f (filepath) - change table file (build/query only)
   s (num) - change chunk size (you should not need this)
   number - value of gem to be computed
   numbers - spec value and comb value (omnia programs only)
+  N (num) - specify how many amps you use (omnia programs only)
+  T (num) - give your True Colors skill for better amps fitting  (omnia programs only)

 to specify if you want a speccing or a combining recipe out of a general program (e.g. managemquery) use (num)s or (num)c (default is speccing)